plausible/docs/docs/excluding.md

 By default, Plausible Analytics tracks every visitor to your website.
 When you're working on your site, you might not want to record your own visits and page views.

 Most web analytics tools do this by excluding certain IP addresses from being counted.
-However, we do not store the visitors’ IP addresses in our database for privacy reasons as we are a [GDPR compliant web analytics](https://plausible.io/data-policy) tool.
+However, we don't store the visitors’ IP addresses in our database for privacy reasons as we are a [GDPR compliant web analytics](https://plausible.io/data-policy) tool.

 To block your page views from your Plausible Analytics stats dashboard, you can use a standard ad-blocking browser extension.
 Some extensions may automatically opt you out of Plausible tracking as soon as you activate them but you can follow these steps to make sure that they do so.